CodeZephyr91/BugHunt-Solutions/ISSUES.md

 ##  Missing res.status(200) in successful login response
 Description:
 As a standard practice, the response must be returned with an apt status code, for successful login, it must be 200 OK.

+## Incorrect status code for "Invalid Token" in authenticateToken middleware
+Description:
+The status code mentioned for invalid token is 403 signifying forbidden or lack of permission.
+401 unauthorized indicates authentication failure.